 What is a Media Kit?

-A media kit for Influencers is an essential marketing tool when it comes to collaborating with brands.
-It’s also used as a promotional tool to show your best stats, past brands you’ve worked with, and services you provide.
+A media kit is an essential marketing tool when it comes to working with brands.
+It’s used to showcase your best analytics, audience demographics, brands you’ve worked with, and the services you provide.

-As I said in the previous section, having a media kit can help you stand out from the crowd.
-It can be the reason you’re selected for a partnership over someone else who may not have one.
-It’ll show what value you can offer for each brand that is interested in working with you.
+A media kit can be the reason you’re selected for a partnership over someone else who may not have one.
+It’ll show what value you can offer to each brand that is interested in working with you.

 There are two options when it comes to creating a media kit.